Evans’ 29 points lead No. 2 Louisville past UT Martin 96-61

 UT Martin: Stays on the road with OVC games at Tennessee State on Thursday and Belmont on Saturday.

 Louisville: Visits Virginia Tech on Thursday in its return to Atlantic Coast Conference play.
-The conference added the game on Tuesday afternoon.
+The conference added the game on Tuesday.

 More AP women’s basketball: https://apnews.com/hub/womens-college-basketball and https://twitter.com/AP_Top25